NicholasDenholm/HarmonyDatabaseConverter/README.md

 ## Instructions

+The following instructions are the same if you choose to run the exe, or from the source files located in the src folder

 ### Step 1: Export Harmony Data

 - First, export your Harmony data (plate results, object results, and images).